axtk/axtk.github.io/x/t8_react_pending_vs_react_query.md

   };

   const Status = () => {
-+     const [state] = useTransientState('item-list');
++     const [state] = usePendingState('item-list');
 +
 +     return state.complete ?
 'Done' : 'Busy';
   };
 ```

-The async action state tracking with Transient State doesn't alter the structure of the code and doesn't affect the app's state, which means there's no need for major refactors to set it up.
+The async action state tracking with React Pending doesn't alter the structure of the code and doesn't affect the app's state, which means there's no need for major refactors to set it up.

 ## Example 2